jessb-epicodus/Recipe/README.md

 ## Description

-This is a website where users can BLAH.
+This is a web app using user authentication and a many-to-many relationships.

 ## Setup/Installation Requirements